 Daily records of river discharge were obtained from Queensland Government Department of Natural Resources and Mines (DNRM) river gauge stations for the major rivers draining to the Reef.
-For the Reef and each (sub-)region total annual discharge for each water year, 1st October to 30th September, include a correction factor applied to gauged discharges to account for ungauged areas of the catchment (Gruber et al. 2020, Table A 6).
+For the Reef and each (sub-)region, total annual discharge for each Water-year, 1st October to 30th September, include a correction factor applied to gauged discharges to account for ungauged areas of the catchment (Waterhouse et al. 2021, Table A 6).

-For each (sub-)region time-series of daily discharge were estimated as the sum of gauged values from gauging stations nearest the mouths of the major rivers (Table A 1).
+For each (sub-)region, time-series of daily discharge were estimated as the sum of gauged values from gauging stations nearest to the mouths of the major rivers (Table A 1).

 Total annual river discharge for each region was used as a covariate in analysis of change in coral index scores.
-For this analysis, the biennial changes in index scores were considered due to the underlying sampling design of the program.
-To match this sampling frequency, the mean of the total annual discharge from all rivers discharging into a given region for each two-year period between 2006 and 2019 was calculated.
+For this analysis, the biennial changes in index scores were considered due to the underlying sampling design of the program (Table 2).
+To match this sampling frequency, the maximum of the total annual discharge from all rivers discharging into a given region for each two-year period between 2006 and 2020 was calculated.

-2.1.2 River Nutrient Loads
+2.1.2 River nutrient and sediment loads

-Loads of total nitrogen (N) and phosphorous (P) delivered by rivers were sourced from the Great Barrier Reef Catchment Loads Monitoring Program.
+Loads of total nitrogen (TN), phosphorous (TP) and suspended sediment (TSS) delivered by rivers were sourced from the Great Barrier Reef Catchment Loads Monitoring Program.
 In short, annual loads are estimated from concentrations measured across the year's hydrological cycle.
-Time series of loads that span the coral monitoring data are limited to those detailed in (Table A 2).
+Time series of loads that span the coral monitoring data are limited to those detailed in Table A 2.